openthread/spinel-spec/core/detail-properties-mac.md

 * See also: ((#prop-stream-raw))

 Set to true to enable raw MAC frames to be emitted from `PROP_STREAM_RAW`.
+This allows for raw packet sniffers to be implemented.

 ### PROP 56: PROP_MAC_PROMISCUOUS_MODE {#prop-mac-promiscuous-mode}